mounish4882/data-engineering-patterns/README.md

 ### ✨ Not Your Average Tutorial Repo

-This is a **production-grade engineering playbook** from the trenches:
+This is a **production-grade engineering playbook** from real-world experience:

 - 📈 Processing **5M+ events/day** in manufacturing IoT
 - ⚡ **Sub-30 second** end-to-end latency
 - 💰 **$50K/year** cost savings through optimization
 - 🔒 **99.9% uptime** SLA compliance
 - 🎯 **Zero data loss** with exactly-once semantics
+- 🔐 **SASL_SSL** secured Kafka clusters

 </td>
 <td width="50%">

 ### 🔥 Battle-Tested Patterns

-Every line of code here has been:
+Every pattern here has been:

 ✅ Deployed in production at enterprise scale
-✅ Optimized for performance (10x improvements documented) ✅ Secured for compliance (HIPAA, SOC2, GDPR ready)
+✅ Optimized for performance (10x improvements documented) ✅ Secured with SASL_SSL authentication
-✅ Monitored 24/7 with comprehensive observability
+✅ Monitored 24/7 with Grafana dashboards
 ✅ Proven to reduce costs by 40%+
+✅ Built with PySpark and Kafka best practices

 </td>
 </tr>